Mesa (computer graphics): Implementations of video acceleration APIs

 For example, Nouveau, which has been developed as part of Mesa, but also includes a Linux kernel component, which is being developed as part of the Linux kernel, supports the PureVideo-branded ASICs and provides access to them through VDPAU and partly through XvMC.

 The free radeon driver supports Unified Video Decoder and Video Coding Engine through VDPAU and OpenMAX.

 V4L2 is a kernel-to-user-space interface for video bit streams delivered by webcams or TV tuners.

-Due to patent concerns, Fedora Linux disabled support for VAAPI in its build of Mesa in September 2022.
+Due to patent concerns regarding the H.264, H.265 and VC-1 video codecs, Fedora Linux disabled support for VAAPI acceleration for those in its build of Mesa in September 2022.